OISF/suricata/doc/userguide/rules/app-layer.rst

 A special value 'failed' can be used for matching on flows in which protocol detection failed.
-This can happen if Suricata doesn't know the protocol or when certain 'bail out' conditions happen.
+This can happen if Suricata doesn't know the protocol or when certain 'bail out' conditions happen. '!failed' will match on any flow in which detection of a known protocol was successful.

 .. _proto-detect-bail-out: